oVirt/pthreading/README.md

 This would hack the Linux-native threading module, and make it use Linux-native POSIX synchronization objects.

+## Hacking

+To perform pep8 check and run the tests:

+    tox

+To run only pep8 or the tests, specify the tox env:

+    tox -e unittests

+For more control over the tests, please run tests.py directly with either python or nosetests.

 ## Acknowledgements

 The pthreading code was originally written as part of Vdsm by Cyril